On this page

 - Storage files

-Google plans to provide further guidance for app developers throughout the summer of 2021.
-Those who do not adhere to Google's new policies will have the chance to correct the issues.
+Those who do not adhere to Google's policies will have the chance to correct the issues.
 However, if developers remain non-compliant, they could have their apps removed from Google Play entirely.

 Google appears to be following in Apple's footsteps as the latter enacted a similar policy on December 8th, 2020.
 Apple's version also requires app developers to post detailed information about their app's data gathering and privacy practices, which Apple refers to as "privacy nutrition labels."